pizzarob/nameless-js/README.md

 import namelessServer, { createService } from 'nameless-js/server';
 ```

-A client side call to the server might look like:
+A client side call to the server might look like.
+If this function is called server side you will get the same results.

 ```js
 nameless.exec('jobs', actions.FILTER_JOBS, { /* filters */ }).then(data => /* do something with data. update store ? */ )));